History of Utopian Communities: Past and Present

 What life might you and others choose to live that is as much apart from the world as it is in the world?

-Students will define the term "utopia," contextualize its meaning as an idea born of the Renaissance Humanist, Sir Thomas More, and examine its sub-categories—social, economic, religious, ecological, feminist, educational, and transnational.
+Students defined the term "utopia," contextualized its meaning as an idea born of the Renaissance Humanist, Sir Thomas More, and examined its sub-categories—social, economic, religious, ecological, feminist, educational, and transnational.

 Inside the Classroom

-We will investigate the aspirations of various social groups and their leaders and use some of these as case studies.
-We will examine the wider influence of social utopianism in European society and politics to consider how utopian ideals have shaped revolutionary movements.
-Questions that the class will have students think through:
+We investigated the aspirations of various social groups and their leaders and used some of these as case studies.
+We examined the wider influence of social utopianism in European society and politics to consider how utopian ideals have shaped revolutionary movements.
+Questions that the class had students think through:

 - If a group of you had the opportunity to design a more perfect world, what would it look like?